reneschoonrok/Kubernetes-3d-visualizer/Readme.md

 You can also interact with the cluster: delete pods, increase/decrease replicas and open specs. <br/>

+View pod logs and details with a single click. <br/>

+View events and see what the cluster orchestration is doing. <br/>

 Also working with Minikube. <br/>

 ![](/k8s8.gif)